mololab/json-translator/README.md

 ## **3. Translate JSON object into Multiple languages (supports deep objects)**

-You can translate your JSON object into multiple languages in the same time

 - Import the library to your code

 For JavaScript